open-forest-observatory/ofo-argo/README.md

 -p CONFIG_LIST=config_list.txt \
 -p AGISOFT_FLS=$AGISOFT_FLS \
 -p RUN_FOLDER=gillan_june27 \
--p DB_PASSWORD=<password> \
--p DB_HOST=<vm_ip_address> \
--p DB_NAME=<db_name> \
--p DB_USER=<user_name> \
 -p S3_BUCKET=ofo-internal \
 -p S3_PROVIDER=Other \
 -p S3_ENDPOINT=https://js2.jetstream-cloud.org:8001
+-p S3_BUCKET_OUTPUT=ofo-public \
+-p OUTPUT_DIRECTORY=jgillan_test \
+-p BOUNDARY_DIRECTORY=jgillan_test

 ```

-CONFIG_LIST is a text file that lists each of the metashape parameter config files to be processed which should be located in `/ofo-share/argo-input`
+*CONFIG_LIST* is a text file that lists each of the metashape parameter config files to be processed which should be located in `/ofo-share/argo-input`

-AGISOFT_FLS is the ip address of the metashape license server
+*AGISOFT_FLS* is the ip address of the metashape license server.
+You declared this as an environmental variable in the previous step

-RUN_FOLDER is what you want to name the parent directory of your output
+*RUN_FOLDER* is what you want to name the parent directory of the Metashape outputs

-The rest of the 'DB' parameters are for logging argo status in a postGIS database.
-These are not public credentials.
-Authorized users can find them [here](https://docs.google.com/document/d/155AP0P3jkVa-yT53a-QLp7vBAfjRa78gdST1Dfb4fls/edit?tab=t.0).

-The 'S3' parameters are related to uploading outputs to Jetstream2 S3 bucket
+*S3_BUCKET* is the bucket where Metashape products are uploaded to.
+Keep as 'ofo-internal'.

+*S3_PROVIDER* keep as 'Other'

+*S3_ENDPOINT* is the url of the Jetstream2s S3 storage

+*S3_BUCKET_OUTPUT* is the final resting place after postprocessing has been done on imagery products.
+Keep as 'ofo-public'

+*OUTPUT_DIRECTORY* is the name of the parent folder where postprocessed products will be uploaded

+*BOUNDARY_DIRECTORY* is the parent directory where the mission boundary polygons reside.
+These are used to clip imagery products.

 <br/>